cubic-chariot/gtnh/gog-getting-started.md

     steam forge hammers (as the compressor gives us iron blocks).
     The Railcraft Water Tank is doable here as well.

-- Forge hammers can hammer the drowning creeper's cobblestone down to gravel and sand.
+- Hammers down the drowning creeper's cobblestone down to gravel and sand.
-    So we can make unfired coke oven bricks and assemble coke ovens;
+    With clay we can make unfired coke oven bricks and assemble coke ovens;
     this gives us access to charcoal and thus torches!
     With XP buckets this allows us to make and use a Bricked Blast Furnace.
+    - You can also use steam forge hammers to save on durability.

 - Crop breeding gives stickreed which gives raw rubber dust.
     XP buckets gives sulfur.